cdenq/bacteria-diversity-interactive-web-dashboard/README.md

 # bacteria-diversity-interactive-web-dashboard
 ## About Belly Button Biodiversity

 `Belly Button Biodiversity` is a HTML/CSS/JS challenge that cleans, analyzes, and visualizes belly button bacteria data onto an interactive web dashboard.

+Data is obtained from [The Public Science Lab](http://robdunnlab.com/projects/belly-button-biodiversity/).

 ## Built with
 - HTML